 - youth hostels and motels.

-Managerial positions are available in the public sector, with universities that operate large-scale accommodation services, including halls of residence and self-catering flats.
+Universities employ accommodation managers to run large-scale accommodation services, including halls of residence and self-catering flats.

 Look for job vacancies at:

 Many employers offer on-the-job training, particularly smaller establishments that combine this training with support for further study and continuing professional development (CPD).